Robotistan/REX-RDT/docs/source/components/components.rst

 | An Emitter | A Light Sensor (receiver)  |
 +------------+----------------------------+

-- How to use a line sensor
+- How to use a line follower sensor
 You know a bit more how a line follower sensor works, now you should learn how to use it.

 - VCC needs to be connected to a voltage in between 3.3 and 5V, to power the device